ellysh/video-game-bots/ClickerBots/protection.md

 ```
 The `gCounter` is incremented and `gActionIndex` reset to zero here.
 It allows to analyze next captured action and compare it with the `gActionTemplate` list.
 The protection system concludes about the bot usage in case the actions sequence is repeated three times i.e. value of `gCounter` equals to three.
 A message box with the "Clicker bot detected!" text will be displayed in this case.
 Also both `gCounter` and `gActionIndex` variables will be reset to zero.
 Now protection system ready to detect a bot again.

 You can launch a `ActionSequenceProtection.au3` script and then `RandomDelayBot.au3` script.
 New protection system able to detect the improved bot.
 But the described approach of actions sequence analyzing can lead to false positives.
 It means that the protection system detects a bot incorrectly in case user repeats his actions three times.
 Increasing maximum allowable value of the `gCounter` can help to decrease the false positives cases.
 Also it is possible to improve the considered protection approach to analyze actions without a predefine actions sequence.
-Protection system able to accumulate all user's actions and looking for frequently repeated regularities.
+Protection system able to accumulate all user's actions and search frequently repeated regularities.
 It is able to signal about usage of a clicker bot in some cases.

 We can improve our bot script further to avoid the protection systems that are based on actions regularities.
 This is a [`RandomActionBot.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/RandomActionBot.au3) script:
 ```AutoIt